How effective is double glazing at reducing noise in Surrey?

 What does RW rating mean?

 Measured in decibels, Rw refers to the Weighted Sound Reduction Index.
-So, when you purchase new windows, Rw is the rating that measures the level of sound insulation of the product - the higher the Rw index, the higher the acoustic insulating capabilities.
+So when you buy new windows,

 How much does double glazing reduce noise by?